dabrai-sim/Convolutional-Neural-Network-for-Binary-Classification/README.md

 - The model is compiled with the `Adam` optimizer, `hinge` loss, and `accuracy` as the evaluation metric.
 - The model is trained for 15 epochs with a batch size of 32, and both training and validation loss/accuracy are plotted.

-## Requirements
-To run this project, install the required dependencies using: